iqbal-arif/Angular-Concepts/1-components/Angular-Component-README.md

     14. Object Key Value Pipe: 1.
 Define Data Object at App level: course = COURSES[1]; 2.
 Define View at App level:
         <div \*ngFor="let pair of course | keyvalue">{{ pair.key + ":" + pair.value }}</div>
         /\***\*\*\*\*** Angular Template Querying View Child & View Children \***\*\*\*\*\***/
-17. A Decorators to perform Queries in Components Template.
+17. A Decorators to perform Queries in Components Template.(
+    a.
+Querying Template to get component instances
+    b.
+Querying by Template References
+    c.
+Querying Collection of Elements by Viewing Children.)
     1. Display Single Card by adjusting the code for a card in App Template
     2. Obtaining Child Reference in App Level Component.
        1. Use @ViewChild(CourseCardComponent)